Blog ·shopify·6 min read

-Why Is My Shopify Inventory Not Syncing?
-(And How to Fix It)
+Shopify Inventory Not Syncing?
+Here's How to Fix It

 If your Shopify stock counts do not match what is physically on your shelves, you are not alone.
 Inventory sync is the most common operational problem reported by Shopify merchants running their own warehouse — and it compounds silently until a customer orders something you do not actually have.